 |Six weeks before placements begin||All completed forms to be returned to Daresbury Laboratory from successful applicants including:

-Group work experience – A group of up to 15 students who will spend a week at the Daresbury Laboratory, with activities coordinated by each of the five technical groups within ASTeC.
-The students will receive a very broad view of all of the accelerator-related work undertaken at Daresbury, and will also see how this work integrates with other activities onsite such as high-precision design and engineering, and high-power computing.
-The window for the next group work experience will be 15th – 19th July 2019.
+A group of up to 12 students will spend a week at Daresbury Laboratory, with activities coordinated by each of the five technical groups within ASTeC.
+The students will receive a broad view of all of the accelerator-related work undertaken at Daresbury, and will also see how this work integrates with other activities onsite such as high-precision design and engineering, and high-power computing.
+The window for the next group work experience will be 13-17 July 2020.

 This year the Control Systems group have joined up with the Scientific Computing Department and other departments on site to deliver a group ‘Cross- Department Work Experience’.
 To find out more please click the ‘Cross- Department Work Experience’ tab.